We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Rowing machines offer a low impact way to get your heart pumping while toning your whole body.

 Sturdily built using an aluminum and steel frame, the Hydrow Rower provides a fluid, quiet ride that simulates outdoor rowing.
-It also includes an adjustable footbed, a 22-inch (56-cm) rotating touch screen, and 2 speakers.
+It has an adjustable footbed, a 22-in (56-cm) rotating touch screen, and 2 speakers.

 What’s more, unlike those of many other smart rowers, all of Hydrow’s rowing classes are filmed on the water and led by rowing experts.